antononcube/RakuForPrediction-blog/Articles/LLM-aids-for-processing-of-Putin-State-Of-The-Nation-speech-on-2024-02-29.md

 The computations are done with a [Raku chatbook](https://raku.land/zef:antononcube/Jupyter::Chatbook), [AAp6, AAv1÷AAv3].
 The LLM functions used in the workflows are explained and demonstrated in [AA1, AAv3].
 The workflows are done with OpenAI's models [AAp1].
 Currently, the models of Google's (PaLM), [AAp2], and MistralAI, [AAp3], cannot be used with the workflows below because their input token limits are too low.

-A similar set of workflows described in ["LLM aids for processing of the first Carlson-Putin interview"](https://rakuforprediction.wordpress.com/2024/02/12/llm-aids-for-processing-of-the-first-carlson-putin-interview/), [AA2] -- that set has been reused in below to a large degree.
+A similar set of workflows is described in ["LLM aids for processing of the first Carlson-Putin interview"](https://rakuforprediction.wordpress.com/2024/02/12/llm-aids-for-processing-of-the-first-carlson-putin-interview/), [AA2], and it has been reused to a large degree below.

 The following table -- derived from Putin's speech -- should be of great interest to people living in Western countries (with governments that want to fight Russia):